-Today is Tuesday, the seventeenth of May, 2022, in the fifth week of Easter.
+Today is Tuesday, the twenty-seventh of September, 2022, in the twenty-sixth week of Ordinary Time.

-May the peace of Christ be with you today!
+May the peace of Christ abide within you today!

 TODAY’S DEVOTIONAL AND PRAYERS

 Dear Father in heaven, we thank you for your mercy and for your great goodness and power, revealed to us through the ages and in the present time.
 We live by your revelation, Lord God Almighty, for you perform wonders on earth and you reign in heaven so that heaven can bless and help us on our earthly pilgrimage.
 Grant that your loving-kindness and your justice may be revealed through all the world.
 Come, O Lord our God, bring the light for us who believe in you, and be the light for the whole world.
 Glory to your name, for you are indeed our Father in heaven and on earth, and you give certainty for our life in time and in eternity.
 Amen.
 (Daily Prayer from Plough.com)

 I will praise you, LORD, with all my heart; before the "gods" I will sing your praise.
 I will bow down toward your holy temple and will praise your name for your unfailing love and your faithfulness, for you have so exalted your solemn decree that it surpasses your fame.
 (Psalms 138:1-2 NIV)